BentleyJOakes/MyCoursesGrading/README.md

 MyCoursesGrading
 ================
 A set of Python scripts to aid MyCoursesGrading.
-Note that these script are built to run on Unix systems.
+Note that these scripts are built to run on Linux systems.

+This script also runs a custom plagarism checker on the submitted files.
+More information is found at the bottom of this document.

 Overview
 ================